JanWilliamHaug/BMICalc/README.md

 ## Contributing

 Feel free to submit pull requests or open issues to contribute to the project.
 Any feedback or suggestions are welcome!

+## Application

+Here is a link to the BMI calculator: https://fitnesscalculator.vercel.app/